What is affiliate management and what are the benefits for businesses and affiliates?

 Impact.com

 Impact was founded in 2008 by Per Pettersen (co-founder of Commission Junction), Todd Crawford (Vice President of Sales and first employee of Commission Junction), Roger Kjensrud, and Wade Crang.
-Their goal was to disrupt the affiliate market and deliver unbiased data for marketers.
+They aimed to disrupt the affiliate market and deliver unbiased data for marketers.

 According to Impact, they are not an affiliate network, although most merchants and affiliates regard them as an affiliate network.